Digital Literacy Skills: Finding Information

 The internet is not always the best place to start; databases may help you find credible information you need more quickly than any search engine will.

+You must select and always be able to defend the sources you use before you start writing.
+You could also try several search engines to research information.
 There is more than one, we promise.
 If you want to stay with Google, you could try using Google Scholar to find academic resources.

 Many websites rank high in search engines for reasons that have nothing to do with the quality of their content.